UnityGameStudio/Gemini-Unity-Package/README.md

 # Gemini-Unity-Package
-> Currently, this plugin is only suported on versions of Unity 2022.x and above
+> Currently, this plugin is only suported on versions of Unity 2021.x and above

 # Installation

-This plugin is provided as a custom Unity package that you can import into any existing project with the Unity version 2022.x and above.
+This plugin is provided as a custom Unity package that you can import into any existing project with the Unity version 2021.x and above.

-Once you've downloaded the Unity package, you can them import it into your project.
-Then, you will need to add it to an object in the scene as a component.
+Once you've downloaded the Unity package, you can them import it into your project through the `Gemini_Manager` prefab.

-A video can be found [through this link](https://youtu.be/GJyrNXCUan8) showing the package import process (if you're having trouble).

 ---